EternalCodeTeam/Docs/docs/eternalcore/notifications.md

 :::

 If no prefix is entered, the message will be sent to the chat.
-So, be sure to include your desired prefix when sending messages! 🙌
+So, be sure to include your desired prefix when configuring plugin! 🙌